Malibu-Chuchu/NLP_A2/README.md

 - **Step 6 Testing:** My test perplexity result is 78.050, which indicates that the model exhibits some level of ambiguity in its predictions.
 This suggests that the model is moderately uncertain when predicting the next token in the sequence.

 ## Getting Started: Launching the Application
-- Step1 : Download model files from this link : https://drive.google.com/file/d/1sLretpcS-GiktkmeyPRI_f336Bu4tvME/view?usp=share_link
+- Step1 : Download 'best-val-lstm_lm.pt' from this link : https://drive.google.com/file/d/1sLretpcS-GiktkmeyPRI_f336Bu4tvME/view?usp=share_link
 - Step2 : Move this file into model folder
 - Step3 : You can run the application by using **python app.py**